SindujaNandhakumar/Regression-Modeling-Bike-Sharing-Demand/README.md

 ## Overview

 **Best Performing Model**:
 The Decision Tree Regressor stands out as the best model among those we tested because it has the lowest RMSE (349.619399), meaning its predictions are usually closer to the real data.
-It also has the highest R-Squared value (0.68), indicating it can explain about 68% of the changes in our target variable better than the others.Additionally, when applied to the Kaggle dataset for prediction, the model achieved an accuracy of 80%, demonstrating its robustness and reliability.
+It also has the highest R-Squared value (0.68), indicating it can explain about 68% of the changes in our target variable better than the others.
+Additionally, when applied to the Kaggle dataset for prediction, the model achieved an accuracy of 80%, demonstrating its robustness and reliability.

 **Optimal Features**: Feature selection was performed using feature importance ranking, focusing on the most critical variables that impact bike rental demand.